Updated: 6 Aug 2020 at 14:57

 Can my employer refuse home working?

 On 10 May, the Prime Minister announced that workers should return to work if they can’t work from home.
-The next day, the UK government produced numerous pieces of guidance on its proposals.
+However, most people should still work from home if possible.
+This is particularly the case for disabled, pregnant and older workers with an underlying health condition.

 Refusal of home working for a disabled person might amount to unlawful discrimination under the Equality Act.

-If your current role does not allow homeworking, your employer should consider whether you can be temporarily re-deployed to a role that would allow home working for the duration of this crisis.
+If your current role cannot be done from home your employer should consider whether you can be temporarily re-deployed to a role that would allow home working until it’s safe to return to the workplace.

-Alternatively, your employer should consider offering special paid leave if you cannot work from home.
+Alternatively, your employer should consider offering special paid leave and other types of adjustments if you cannot work from home.

-For example, vulnerable workers should be offered the option of the safest available on-site roles, enabling them to stay two metres away from others.
-If they have to spend time within two metres of others, the employer should carefully assess whether this involves an acceptable level of risk.
+Disabled workers who are at high risk and those who are pregnant should be offered the option of the safest available on-site roles, particularly if they might normally spend time within two metres of others.
+Your employer should carefully assess what is an acceptable level of risk.

-If your employer won’t let you work from home or allow paid leave, or they have not undertaken a satisfactory risk assessment, please contact your local UNISON branch for help.
+If your employer won’t let you work from home or allow paid leave, or has not undertaken a satisfactory risk assessment, please contact your local UNISON branch for help.

 What if I am shielded and at high risk of becoming seriously ill from coronavirus?

-If you are in this group you should have received a letter from the NHS with advice on “shielding” which is a way of protecting very vulnerable people from the virus.
+If you are ‘extremely clinically vulnerable’ you should have received a letter from the NHS with advice on “shielding” which is a way of protecting very vulnerable people from the virus.

-If this is not possible you may be eligible to be “furloughed” – speak to your UNISON branch.
-While an employer may decide to put a shielding employee on furlough, it must not subject anyone with a protected characteristic (eg disability or pregnancy) to unlawful discrimination.
+While an employer may have decided to put a shielding employee on furlough, it must not subject anyone with a protected characteristic (eg disability or pregnancy) to unlawful discrimination.

-Speak to your UNISON branch if you think your employer is not following the guidance.
+Speak to your UNISON branch if you think your employer is not treating you fairly.

 What if I have family members who are shielding?

-If you live with someone who is in the “shielded” category then best practice is for your employer to allow you to work from home or to take special paid leave.
+If you live with someone who is shielding then best practice is for your employer to allow you to work from home or to take special paid leave.
+Your employer must be told of your circumstances.

-While you may still be selected for furlough, it will be important that the employer avoids making a decision which is discriminatory due to your association with someone who is disabled, pregnant or on maternity leave.
+If you were selected for furlough, and are being told that you must now return to work, it will be important that the employer avoids making a decision which is discriminatory due to your association with someone who is disabled, pregnant or on maternity leave.

 If your employer is not following the guidance speak to your UNISON branch.